 Personal Contract Hire (PCH)

-As there is no option to pay a ‘balloon payment’ like you can with a PCP, at the end of the contract you simply hand the car back to the dealership.
-Once you’ve started an agreement, there’s usually not much flexibility to change it though, so you need to be sure that you want the car for the length of time you’ve agreed before signing any contracts.
+As there is no option to pay a ‘balloon payment’ like you can with a PCP, you simply hand the car back to the dealership at the end of the contract.
+Once you’ve started an agreement, there’s usually not much flexibility to change it, so you need to be sure that you want the car for the agreed length of time before you sign.

 Hire Purchase (HP)